son-n-pham/Web-App-With-ASP.NET/README.md

 }
 ```

-Sedan class, stored in Sedam.cs, implement the IAutomobile.
+Sedan class, stored in Sedan.cs, implement the IAutomobile.
 Besides the properties and method in the interface, Sedan class has its own methods of SpeedUp and SlowDown.
 ```C#
 using System;